Agressive Cleves criminal dui / ovi defense lawyer, Roger Bouchard

 OVI - DUI warnings and precautions in CLeves, OHIO

-It is not illegal to drink alcohol and then drive.
-However, it is illegal to drink an amount of alcohol that places you over the legal limit.
+Many folks are surprised to find out that it is actually not against the law to drink alcohol and drive.
+Yet, it is illegal to drink an illegal amount of alcohol, one that is over the legal testing limitations.

 OVI – DUI and Drunk Driving legal Limits and bac testing for cleves, oh

-Additionally, if you have a certain amount of any controlled substances (drugs) in your system while operating a vehicle, to the point that your ability to drive safely comes under suspicion, you can also be charged with an OVI.
+You should understand the limitations set by the state of Ohio for either alcohol and or drugs.
+If you have a certain level of any controlled substances (drugs) in scrutiny, you can also be charged with an OVI.
 The legal limits for operating a vehicle with under the influence of drugs are:

 - Amphetamine: ≥ 500 ng